AlexGimeno3/Gimeno_et_al_code/README.md

 This repository is associated with the paper [paper title, etc here].

 # About analyze_files.py
-***Please note: this program is intended to allow for reviewers/other researchers to examine the methodology in the paper [TITLE].
+***Please note: this repository is intended to allow for reviewers/other researchers to examine the methodology in the paper [TITLE].
 It has not been validated for clinical use.
 Please DO NOT use it for any medical purposes.***

-This code is designed to take in raw EEG files (specifically, .edf files), process them, prepare all necessary objects for application of stats to the sample, and then build a GUI allowing the user to perform the stats they would like to.
-The purpose of this document is to walk the user through the expected input structure.
-Please read this document in its entirety before using the code.
+This code was designed to import raw EEG files (specifically, .edf files), process them, and then build a GUI to allow for tailored analysis.
+The purpose of this document is to provide the reader with more methodological detail than is possible in the main manuscript or supplementary materials.
+Details for each .py file are provided at the top of each file.

-# Before starting
+# Pre-analysis
 ## Downloading EDF files
-NB: While downloading, it would be a smart idea to note recordin start and end dates and times (see the section **Other Necessary Files**)
 ### For Nicolet machines
 [Add Nicolet details here, including how to download.]